Fashion Week. Attending the Holy Grail in NYC is every fashionista’s dream. Mine included.

 - Five nights of people watching and admiring some seriously inspiring street style.

-If you’re interested in volunteering for 2019, I’ll leave you with a few tips:
+If you’re interested in volunteering in the future, I’ll leave you with a few tips:

 - Visit the Charleston Fashion Week website and sign up for all the emails.